jakeberg/resume/Resume.md

 > **Lilly Trial Guide:**

 - Assisted with overhauling of a public facing React/Sails application to a Next.js/Express application.
-- Written in Typescript, Material UI, Jest, ES-Lint and supported 3 spoken languages for search and UI.
+- Written in Typescript, Material UI, Jest, ES-Lint and supported 3 languages for search and UI.
 - Utilized Contentful, Elastic Search, GraphQL, Google Maps API, and Heroku.
 - Maintained Contentful model migrations with CMS application, and used Contentful Webhooks to populate Elastic Search indices.